WaaromZoMoeilijk/FOSS/README.md

-# Awesome Self-Hosted Open Source Software (Version 0.3)
+# Self-Hosted Open Source Software (Version 0.6)

-A curated list of valuable open-source software that can be self-hosted using Docker Compose.
+A curated list of valuable open-source software that can be self-hosted.
 This repository provides categories, descriptions, links, and examples to help you get started.

 ## Table of Contents